muktachanda/muktachanda/README.md

 Hi!
-I'm Mukta, a passionate web developer with expertise in Android and web development.
+I'm Mukta, a CSE student at IIIT Hyderabad.
 Welcome to my GitHub profile.
+Most of my course projects, along with some fun explorations I've done during my free time, are added here.

 ## About Me

-- 🔭 I’m currently working on developing Android applications.
+- 🔭 I’m currently working on building a Low Code ML platform where people with no ML knowledge can build and update models.
-- 🌱 I’m currently learning how to build ML models for various daily use tasks.
+- 🌱 I’m currently learning how to incorporate ML models into codebases.
 - 👯 I’m open to collaborate on projects that need frontend development and UI/UX Design.
 - 🤔 I’m looking for help with working with LLMs.
 - 💬 Ask me about Java based Android applications.

 ## Skills
 - Programming Languages: Python, Java, JavaScript, C, C++
-- Frameworks and libraries: React.js, Node.js, Express.js
+- Frameworks and libraries: React.js, Node.js, Express.js, Flask
 - Web Technologies: HTML, CSS, XML
 - Databases: SQL, MongoDB